Richmond.gov.uk

 Consultations on Heathrow

-The public can also have their say on plans to manage the environmental impacts of expansion, including a proposed Heathrow Ultra Low Emissions Zone, Heathrow Vehicle Access Charge and a proposed 6.5-hour ban on scheduled night flights.
+The consultation ran from 18 June to 13 September 2019 and covered topics including plans to manage the environmental impacts of expansion, including a proposed Heathrow Ultra Low Emissions Zone, Heathrow Vehicle Access Charge and a proposed 6.5-hour ban on scheduled night flights.

 In October 2017 the Government was forced to launch a consultation for a second time on its proposed 'National Policy Statement' (NPS) for airports.
 This followed complaints from councils, that they had withheld important new information back from the public.